greeniot/CC3200-Sample/README.md

 # Working with the CC3200

-A small sample using the CC3200 LaunchPad from Texas Instruments.
+This is a small tutorial on working with the CC3200 LaunchPad from Texas Instruments.

 ![CC3200 LaunchPad](images/bare.jpg)

 ## Overview

 In this sample we will work with the CC3200 LaunchPad.
-Initially, our target will be to integrated LED blinking.
+Initially, our target will be to get some LEDs blinking.
 Then we will use one of the available sensors to control the blinking frequency.
 Finally, we will get the blinking frequency from some service accessible via HTTP.

 ## Requirements